What is it that makes your local craft butcher so special at Christmas?

 Throughout our own country, Irish butchers have been recognised in the world’s best international competitions, with James Whelan Butchers of Clonmel, winning the Supreme Award for their Beef Dripping in 2015 ; Peter Hannan butchers, from Moira, has won two Supreme Awards at the Great Taste Awards in 2012 & 2016.

-Obviously, we cant forget that last year, we brought home the Supreme Award for The Smokin’ Butcher Smoked Black Pudding, beating off 12,366 UK and Irish products.
+Obviously, we cant forget in 2017, we brought home the Supreme Award for The Smokin’ Butcher Smoked Black Pudding, beating off 12,366 UK and Irish products.

-These are all fantastic achievements but not a message that is reaching the streets, as just in the last 3 months, 14 Irish craft butchers have closed their doors.
+These are all fantastic achievements but not a message that is reaching the streets, as butchers shops continue to close.

 Of course, local craft butchers have to compete with massive chain butchers and products being imported from different parts of the world, for a fraction of the price – and quality – but isn’t this something that we, as proud Irish citizens, should fight against?